ankitmody/CSC-517-Slack-Bot/BOT.md

 4. Alternative Flows

-   [E1] User does not provide any input, the bot will wait for a fixed time interval
-        and will end the conversation.
+   [E3] User does not provide any input when Bot asks the user if he wants to execute the command in which case the bot will wait for a fixed time interval and will end the conversation with the message "You took longer than I expected".

 </code></pre>